This offering is now full, but you can sign up below and be wait-listed in case some one drops last minute. 

-The sessions will include time for sharing and reports, exploring specific meditative practices, and teaching and discussion around particular themes.
+The sessions will include time for sharing and reports, exploring specific meditative practices (including suggestions for creative process work), and teaching and discussion around particular themes.
 Some themes likely to be included:

 - What gets in the way (Creative blocks + limiting ideas of the self)